eman-development-design/pear-leaf-orm/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
-- [ ] Release prepping (anything that's related to release prep)

 ## Developer Quality Checklist

 - [ ] I have performed the following tasks:
-- I ran `check-style` and fixed any reported violations with `fix-style`.
+- I ran `lint:validate` and fixed any reported violations with `lint:fix`.
+- I ran `quality:analysis` and I resovled any errors it reported.
+- I wrote test cases for new code and they passed.
 - I have performed a self-review of my own code.
-- If I created a new endpoint, I added it to our postman.
 - I have commented on my code, particularly in hard-to-understand areas.
 - I have checked my code and corrected any misspellings.